Reimuhakurei2025/Reimuhakurei2025/README.md

 I'm exploring different areas of technology, from application development to systems and infrastructure.
 Sometimes I write code, sometimes I debug code, and sometimes I just stare at errors until they give up.<br><br>

-## Things I Work With

-* Building applications and websites
-* Linux and system administration
-* Automation and scripting
-* Learning new technologies because apparently collecting skills is a hobby now

-## Current Adventures

-Currently working on projects involving:

-* Building useful applications for real-world problems
-* Experimenting with servers and old hardware
-* Understanding how systems work behind the scenes
-* Creating projects beyond simple tutorials

 ## Always Learning

 Currently improving my skills in: